 Timescale would be individual to each project and current workload.
 However, based on a typical house extension, an appropriate timeframe allowance from appointment to starting construction may be around 6 to 7 months.
+This timescale assumes a builder would be available once Building Regulations is achieved.
+In reality, a good builder may have between 6 months to a year lead-in time and therefore this would extend this timescale significantly.

 A time frame, where planning permission is granted without changes, is shown below: